raspberrypilearning/fart-detector/learn.md

 - Understand voltage, current and resistance
 - Understand how an air quality sensor works
 - Understand fart potency
-- Built and programmed a working fart detector
-- Made a rudimentary DAC (digital to analogue converter)
+- Make a rudimentary DAC (digital to analogue converter)
-- Gained experience in Python programming
+- Gain experience in Python programming
-- Gained experience using the Raspberry Pi GPIO pins
+- Gain experience using the Raspberry Pi GPIO pins